hebjornberg/converter/README.md

 ## Credits

-+ Code Institute for providing
++ Code Institute for learning material regarding how to build a program in Python
 + Resources on the internet such as [Stack Overflow](https://stackoverflow.com/questions/32091117/simple-unit-converter-in-python) and [Fabio Musanni - Programming Channel](https://www.youtube.com/watch?v=jtM9RLAENVE&ab_channel=FabioMusanni-ProgrammingChannel) for giving understanding on how to construct a unit converter in Python